 I used dried herbs because that’s what I always have but you can definitely use fresh especially if you grow your own.
 One day I’ll have a wall in my kitchen with little jars of herbs growing, just waiting to flavor my dishes.
 Now all I need is the perfect wall (and kitchen) and time to make it.

 You can eat the chicken and vegetables alone or serve them on top of pasta or rice.
-Since this is more of an American-Italian dish I serve it over pasta.
-But as always, a recipe is more like a guideline and you should make it work for you.
-Enjoy!
+Since this is more of an American-Italian dish I serve it over pasta, but as always, a recipe is more like a guideline and you should make it work for you.

 - 3 tablespoons oil